SebastJava/FreshMint/README.md

 ## FreshMint

-A new skin for the Linux Mint forums!
+A new skin for the Linux Mint Forums!
 Not just screenshots...
 Not just a showcase...

 Start wearing this new skin today and start living better!